rickvanderwolk/carpe-lucem/README.md

 ## Status

 Prototype, shared as is.
-It could use a proper case, and the sensors in a separate module so the ring can hang anywhere.
+It could use a proper case, with the sensors moved into a separate module so the ring can hang anywhere.
+I'm also not entirely convinced that a ring is the ultimate form factor; a horizontal bar might work better.
+I'm looking for an elegant way to do that, although I may never get around to it.